India: Could Maha Kumbh stampede have been prevented? – DW – 01/29/2025

 At this festival, devotees also received wristbands for real-time tracking, which aids in locating individuals if they go missing and enhances overall safety.

 "This precisely is what may have happened in the Kumbh.
-Danger always lurks in such huge congregations and that is why even a rumor can lead to stampedes and people are unaware of what caused it," said Azad.
+Danger always lurks in such huge congregations.
+That is why even a rumor can lead to stampedes, and people are unaware of what caused it," said Azad.

 Edited by: Wesley Rahn